imercadouchicago/ESG_RAG_App/README.md

 ## Note

-This repository is currently under development.
-I am in the process of increasing webscraper efficiency and accuracy.
-Currently, the webscraper is able to scrape 2,695 sustainability reports for 446 of the companies in the S&P 500 index.
+The webscraper successfully scrapes 3,081 sustainability reports associated with 434 of the S&P 500 companies.
+Files in project structure diagram are in order of execution.

 ## Data Sources
 The sp500.csv file: